 EC refers to international trains which run major international services, connecting important business and tourist locations in both Slovenia and Europe.
 Journey times are lower compared to regional trains and involve fewer stops.
 Most of them have air-conditioning and provide catering.
-Like with IC, the ticket fare includes an EC supplement.
+Like with IC, the ticket fare includes an EC supplement (1.50 EUR).

 International trains (MV)

 MV stands for trains operating international services with few stops.
-When travelling in domestic traffic, an MV supplement is included in the ticket fare.
+When travelling in domestic traffic, an MV supplement (1.50 EUR) is included in the ticket fare.

 are long-distance international trains which run at night, and include sleepers and couchette cars.
 The ticket fare for international destinations includes an EN supplement for the use of bed or sleeping berth.
 Moreover, similar to EC, an EN supplement is paid for a seat in a standard carriage when travelling inland.
 Some EN trains which run across Europe operate under special international tariffs with mandatory seat reservation.

-and other passenger trains (LV) connect Slovenian towns on shorter and longer routes.
+These trains connect Slovenian towns on shorter and longer routes.
 These are intended primarily for daily journeys to and from work or to school.
 Seat reservations and supplements are not required to travel on these trains.